Thorold Rogers: Political economy

 Simultaneously with these occupations he had been studying economics.
-He became the first Tooke Professor of Statistics and Economic Science at King's College London, from 1859 until his death.
-During this time he also held the Drummond professorship of political economy at All Souls College, Oxford between 1862 and 1867, when Bonamy Price was elected in his stead.
+He became the first Tooke Professor of Statistics and Economic Science at King's College London, serving in this role from 1859 until his death.
+During this time he also held the Drummond professorship of political economy at All Souls College, Oxford from 1862 until 1867, when Bonamy Price was elected in his stead.
 In this he became a friend and follower of Richard Cobden, an advocate for free trade, non-intervention in Europe and an end to imperial expansion, whom he met during his first tenure as Drummond professor.
 Rogers said of Cobden, "he knew that ... political economy ... was, or ought to be, eminently inductive, and that an economist without facts is like an engineer without materials or tools."
 Rogers had a wealth of facts at his disposal: his most influential works were the 6-volume History of Agriculture and Prices in England from 1259 to 1795 and Six Centuries of Work and Wages; he spent 20 years collecting facts for the latter work.

 He served as President of the first day of the 1875 Co-operative Congress.
 He was elected Liberal Member of Parliament (MP) for Southwark in 1880 and held the seat until it was divided under the Redistribution of Seats Act 1885.
 At the 1885 general election he was elected MP for Bermondsey and held the seat until 1886.
 Rogers also lectured in political economy at Worcester College, Oxford in 1883 and was re-elected Drummond professor in 1888.